Jules C. Stein: Personal life

-Stein owned Misty Mountain, a Wallace Neff designed house on Angelo Drive.
+Stein owned Misty Mountain, a Wallace Neff designed house on Angelo Drive, Beverly Hills.
 Stein bought the house in 1940; it was sold after his death to Rupert Murdoch.
-Jean Stein wrote of her upbringing in the house and her parents parties there in her 2016 memoir West of Eden.
+Jean Stein wrote of her upbringing in the house and her parents' parties there in her 2016 memoir West of Eden.

 Jules Stein died in Los Angeles, aged 85, in 1981.
 His widow, Doris J. Stein, later founded the Doris J. Stein Foundation in Beverly Hills, California.
 He is interred at Forest Lawn Memorial Park in Glendale, California.